CDCgov/prime-simplereport-site/_pages/getting-started/organizations-and-testing-facilities/activate-your-user-account.md

 return_top: 'true'
 ---

 You’ll receive an email from SimpleReport asking you to activate your account.
-Once you’ve set up your account, you can [invite members of your team to SimpleReport]({% link _pages/using-simplereport/manage-users/invite-new-users.md %}).
+If you’re an administrator, once you’ve set up your account, you can [invite members of your team to SimpleReport]({% link _pages/using-simplereport/manage-users/invite-new-users.md %}).

-Once you receive the email, follow these steps:
+Once you receive your account activation email, follow these steps:
 1. Click the green **Activate your SimpleReport Account** button.
 You’ll need to click the button within seven days of receiving the invitation, or else it will expire.
 ![Email from Okta with green "Activate your SimpleReport Account" button]({% link assets/img/resources/activate-your-user-account/step-1.png %}){: .maxw-mobile }
 2. On the page that appears, you’ll need to pick: